Wizardry 8: Awards

 Wizardry 8 received recognition as the best computer role-playing game of 2001 from Computer Gaming World, GameSpot, and Computer Games Magazine (tied with Arcanum: Of Steamworks and Magick Obscura).
 RPG Vault, The Electric Playground, GameSpy and the Academy of Interactive Arts & Sciences nominated Wizardry 8 for the "PC Role-Playing" honors, although the awards were ultimately given to Dark Age of Camelot, Arcanum, and Baldur's Gate II: Throne of Bhaal.
-However, Wizardry 8 did win RPG Vault's "Outstanding Achievement in Music" and "Lifetime Achievement Award" prizes.
+However, Wizardry 8 did win RPG Vaults "Outstanding Achievement in Music" and "Lifetime Achievement Award" prizes.
 It was also ranked as the tenth-best computer game overall by GameSpot.

 Computer Gaming World editors praised Wizardry 8 as "an awesome achievement" and an unapologetically hardcore labor of love created by experienced game developers.
 Computer Games Magazine hailed it as "Sir-Tech's opus" and the finest party-based loot-gathering dungeon crawl since Crusaders of the Dark Savant.

 The game had also received additional accolades, including the title of Best Single Player RPG and Best Sound in an RPG of 2001 from RPGDot.
 It was awarded the Editor's Choice Award by ActionTrip and GamePen.